pauligb/TC4002.1_Analisis_Diseno/README.md

 Create a program invoked in the command line.
 It generates a random number between 1 and 30 (including 1 and 30).
 Ask the user to guess the number, then tell them whether they guessed too low, too high, or exactly right.

 - Keep the game going until the user types “exit” or find the number
-- Keep track of how many guesses the user has taken, and when the game ends, print them out on console and in a file named GuessingSteps.txtName of the program: findNumber.py
+- Keep track of how many guesses the user has taken, and when the game ends, print them out on console and in a file named GuessingSteps.txt

+Name of the program: findNumber.py

 ### Practice
 - Control structures